-Spanish Rental Property Taxes in 2025: Guide for Non-EU Buyers
+Spanish Rental Property Taxes in 2026: Guide for Non-EU Buyers

 With Spain’s growing appeal as a hub for international property investment, understanding rental income taxes and deductions is essential for calculating true returns.
 A landmark court ruling in July 2025 has levelled the playing field for US and other non-EU investors, strengthening the case for Marbella and Spain as prime destinations for property investment.

-Rental Villa in Sierra Blanca, Golden Mile of Marbella
+Rental villa in Sierra Blanca, Golden Mile of Marbella

 Spain’s Evolving Property Tax Landscape

-Spain has long stood as one of Europe’s most compelling real estate destinations, attracting discerning buyers from the United States, the United Kingdom, the Middle East, and beyond.
+Spain has long stood as one of Europe’s most compelling real estate destinations, attracting discerning buyers from the United States, the United Kingdom, the Middle East and beyond.
 Nowhere is this more evident than in Marbella and its surrounding gated enclaves, where prime properties combine lifestyle value with tangible investment returns.

 La Quinta Golf Course, Benahavís